rishav21r/IMDB-Movie-Reviews-Scraper-in-R/README.md

 ### Running the Script
 To run the script, open `scrape_reviews.R` in RStudio or any R environment and execute the code.
 The reviews will be saved in the `data/` directory as imdbreviews_thelionking1994.csv.

+### Limitations
+- **JavaScript Dependency:** The script relies on the presence of the "load more" button to fetch additional reviews.
+If IMDB changes its website structure or removes the "load more" button, the script may fail to retrieve additional reviews.

+- **Network and Load Time:** Depending on network speed and server load, the script might face timeouts or delays in loading pages, which can affect its performance and completeness of data collection.

+- **Static URL Requirement:** The script requires a static URL for the initial page.
+If the URL structure changes or if the movie page requires specific session-based tokens, the script may need adjustments.

+- **Handling Captchas:** If IMDB implements CAPTCHA challenges to prevent automated scraping, the script will not be able to bypass these, halting the data collection process.

+- **Review Data Quality:** The script handles missing values by filling them with "NA," which might not always be the best approach.
+Further data cleaning and validation may be required based on the analysis needs.

+- **Rate Limiting:** Frequent requests to the IMDB server could trigger rate limiting or IP blocking, which would interrupt the scraping process.

+- **Scalability:** While the script works for a specified number of pages, scraping a very large number of reviews (e.g., thousands of pages) might require more robust error handling, logging, and possibly distributed computing solutions.

+- **Data Parsing:** The script assumes a consistent format for reviews.
+If the HTML structure of reviews changes, the script's parsing logic will need updates.

+- **Session Management:** The script does not handle session management or cookies, which might be necessary for scraping certain dynamic content beyond what is managed by the "load more" button.

+- **No Real-Time Updates:** The script captures reviews available at the time of execution.
+It does not provide a mechanism for ongoing updates or tracking new reviews over time.

+- **Limited Error Handling:** The script has basic error handling.
+In case of unexpected errors (e.g., network issues, changes in webpage structure), the script may stop running without providing detailed diagnostic information.